 I am sure you have begun to receive questions about the street closings schedule to impact Broad Ripple.
 Please know we are working on a safety plan to monitor the closures’ successes and challenges from a public safety standpoint.
 Our Beat Officers have been alerted about the closures and will maintain a presence in the area focused on the village’s safety.
 If you have concerns, please feel free to pass them my way.
 This is all new, so we are planning for a continuous evaluation of how we can best keep Broad Ripple a safe place to live, work, and play.
 Thank you for your continued support!

 The City has issued a FAQ [PDF] document to outline procedures and guidelines.
-As of May 26, the following Broad Ripple establishments have been granted temporary permits:
+As of June 4, these Broad Ripple establishments have been granted temporary permits:

 - Condado Tacos, 838 Broad Ripple Avenue